Gerard Craughwell: Political career

 Craughwell contested the 2014 Seanad by-election which arose due to a vacancy on the Cultural and Educational Panel on the election of Deirdre Clune to the European Parliament, initially a symbolic gesture to protest against the usual practice of the government using its parliamentary majority to secure the election of its chosen candidate.
 Craughwell secured nomination from members of the technical group and Fianna Fáil.
 After controversy surrounding the appointment of John McNulty, the Fine Gael candidate, to a state board, Craughwell won the election on 10 October 2014.

 Craughwell tried twice to join the Independent Seanad group, but it refused to admit him.
 He suggested the group, mainly Taoiseach's nominees, was compromising its independence and supporting the government.
 He later joined the Independent Alliance.
 He did not endorse Alliance members' criticism of the government's January 2016 appointment of David Begg, as Chair of the Pensions Authority.

 Craughwell ran in the Seanad election in April 2016 and was elected this time for the Labour Panel.

 Craughwell left the Independent Alliance during the government formation talks in 2016.

 After raising the HPV vaccine in the Seanad, he distanced himself from anti-vaccine campaigners.

+In 2016 Craughwell took a case on behalf of himself and a number of local authority members in Ireland to attempt to stop the deduction of Class K from their representation payments under the 2011 Oireachtas Act as it did not contribute towards any benefits for Social Protection and was considered unconstitutional as a result.

 Craughwell indicated that he would seek a nomination for the 2018 presidential election, but later withdrew his intention, claiming that the main political parties were "working together to deny the citizens of this Republic the opportunity to select their next President by means of an election".
 To run for the presidency he would have needed the support of four local authorities or 20 Oireachtas members to be nominated.
 In 2018, he had emailed councillors with information on how to avoid under claiming expenses, and defended the advice commenting that being full-time councillor was a poorly paid profession.